granawkins/everypoll/.mentat/README.md

 - `npm run test`\* - Run tests once
 - `npm run lint` - Run ESLint to check code quality
 - `npm run format` - Run Prettier to format code

+# Instructions
+Review the main README.md, ROADMAP.md and CHANGELOG.md files at the beginning of each stage.
+They provide essential context, instructions and guidelines for the project.